harveyt/1pass/README.md

   $ 1pass -U MyWebsite
   https://www.mywebsite.local/login
   ```
-* All searches and passwords, usernames and URLs are shown only to stdout.
+* All session changes, searches for passwords, usernames and URLs are shown only to stdout.
+* All password prompts and verbose output are shown only to stderr.
 * Allows improved login and logout session control, showing export commands for shell scripting.
   ```
   $ 1pass --terminal --login